vgl-iisc/morsegram/README.md

 # References

-For more information about the method, refer to the follwoing paper.
+For more information about the method, refer to the following paper.
 Please cite these publications if you use this method or the library in your work.

 Karran Pandey, Talha Bin Masood, Saurabh Singh, Ingrid Hotz, Vijay Natarajan, and Tejas G. Murthy.